A week or two ago, this photo, captioned as shown, showed up on a Facebook aviation page.

 And here we are: it’s a Budd Conestoga.

 Few have ever seen one.
 Even when they were actively flying in in the 1940s, 50s, and 60s, there were never more than a handful; 50 years after the last one touched down only a single example survives, hidden in the back lot of an air museum in Tucson, Arizona.

 Which is why I recognized it right away.
 The last Conestoga in the world is at Pima Air and Space Museum, where I worked as a volunteer docent.
 It was one of my favorites, and every time I took visitors on tram tours I’d go out of my way to point it out and say a few things about it.
 Here it is today:

 You can get the deets on the Budd Conestoga on Wikipedia and other websites.
 Links to those resources are at the end of this post; for now, here’s the basic scoop on the museum’s unique relic.

 During WWII America built aircraft by the tens of thousands, not just for its own military but for allied nations as well.
-Shortages of strategic materials were always a concern, and aluminum was high on the list.
-The War Department directed a few efforts to build aircraft with alternate materials; the Conestoga was one such attempt.
+Shortages of strategic materials were always a concern, and aluminum was high on the worry list.
+The War Department directed efforts to build aircraft with alternate materials; the Conestoga was one such attempt.